AdilAbubacker/AdilAbubacker/README.md

 ## 🌟 Featured Projects

 ### [RentEzy](https://github.com/AdilAbubacker/rentezy_backend)
 A microservices masterpiece with automated payment system, real-time chat, visit-scheduling and concurrency-safe booking.
-Built with Django, React, Kafka, and deployed on Kubernetes because why make it simple when you can make it scalable?
+Built with Django, React, Kafka, Celery, Elasticsearch and deployed on AWS EKS because why make it simple when you can make it scalable?

 ### [LitHub](https://github.com/your-username/LitHub)
 Full-stack book marketplace with advanced filtering, secure payments, and a wallet system.
 Sometimes the best solutions are the elegant ones.